Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-As previously mentioned, the boost in effective brilliance may be used to give significantly reduced exposure times, for propagation-based neutron phase-contrast tomography and radiography, relative to their attenuation-based counterparts.
+As previously mentioned, the boost in the effective degree of brilliance may be used to reduce exposure times, for propagation-based neutron phase-contrast tomography and radiography, relative to its attenuation-based counterparts.
 Alternatively, the SNR boost associated with the effective-brilliance increase may be traded off against increased contrast-to-noise ratio (CNR) and/or resolution, while keeping acquisition times relatively fixed.
 Increased CNR follows directly from increased SNR.
-Increased resolution follows from the usual trade-off between noise and resolution \cite{GureyevNRU}, so that e.g.~(i) an increase in SNR by a factor of $K$ but with no change in spatial resolution may be exchanged for (ii) no SNR increase but an increase in spatial resolution by a factor of $K$ (by using a smaller pinhole, whose area is $K \times K=K^2$ times smaller, than the pinhole that was previously used).
+Increased resolution follows from the usual trade-off between noise and resolution \cite{GureyevNRU,GureyevNRU2020}, so that e.g.~(i) an increase in SNR by a factor of $K$ but with no change in spatial resolution may be exchanged for (ii) no SNR increase but an increase in spatial resolution by a factor of $K$ (by using a smaller pinhole, whose area is $K \times K=K^2$ times smaller, than the pinhole that was previously used).